chef/ffi-yajl/README.md

 could support non-MRI rubies) and we also needed some bug fixes in yajl2, but the maintainer wasn't able to devote enough time to the project to make these updates in a timeframe that worked for us.

-## Yajl Library Packaging

-This library prefers to use the embedded yajl 2.x C library packaged in the libyajl2 gem.
-In order to use the operating system yajl library (which must be yajl 2.x) the environment variable `USE_SYSTEM_LIBYAJL2` can be set before installing or bundling libyajl2.
-This will force the libyajl2 gem to skip compiling its embedded library and the ffi-yajl gem will fallback to using the system yajl library.

 ## Thanks